hdl4fpga/hdl4fpga/README.md

 | S3EStarter | Spartan 3E     | Xilinx         | XC3S500E   | 4     |    150 MHz |  300 MT/s |

   * Fully constrain designs
-  * Frequencies are according to the trace tools of their respecting manufactures.